ucamrc/grasshopper-puppet/README.md

 devserver$ sudo start grasshopper

 ## TODO some of the above steps will be automated
-## NOTE: you may get errors about /usr/lib/update-notifier/apt-check ... nil, but these can be ignored?
+## NOTE: you may get some of the following warnings and errors, but these can safely be ignored:
+- Warning: Setting templatedir is deprecated ...
+- Could not retrieve fact='apt_updates'...
+- Could not retrieve fact='apt_security_updates'...
+(Last two pertain to /usr/lib/update-notifier/apt-check)
 ```

 ### Local machine / Vagrant